Mecha-Weasel/spittoon/FoF-Community-Server-List-Update.md

 4) Make a copy of the client.official.dll file.
 5) Rename the copy to just client.dll.

 NOTE: Although this will roll-back the changes (putting back official .DLL file).
-It does NOT clear-out cached HSB data.
-So, even after you roll-back to the offical .DLL file, you may still see my (community-generated) HSB list.
-I have not found any way to clear that cached HSB information, short of UNINSTALLING Fistful-of-Frags and REINSTALLING it.
+It does NOT clear-out cached server list data.
+So, even after you roll-back to the offical .DLL file, you may still see my (community-generated) server list.
+I have not found any way to clear that cached server list information, short of UNINSTALLING Fistful-of-Frags and REINSTALLING it.

 Usage:
 =====
 Play the game as normal.
-The server list, sometimes referred to as the "Highlighted Server Browser" (HSB), should show as normal - but now selecting from a larger pool of servers.
+The server list should show as normal - but now selecting from a larger pool of servers.

 As always, exactly which servers show-up for YOU will vary greatly - based on which servers are empty or busy, your latency to each server, etc.  However, the potential pool now includes 30+ working IP addresses -  instead of just 13.
 Each server IP included in the updated HSB data has been curated to remove any "problematic" servers, such as those that push fake data into the Steam server list, implement proxies or re-directs, or "fake players" by making bots seem like they are real players.
 Further, each IP address may have several servers associated with it (ala Kyekful, Revival, 4th World, etc.), yielding several dozen potential FoF game-servers for the HSB to choose from - including servers in a variety of regions (Europe, North America, South America, Asia, etc.).

 Updates:
 =======
-The HSB data in this GitHub will be updated periodically as needed.
+The server list data in this GitHub will be updated periodically as needed.
+As those updated are published to the GitHub, FoF clients should automatically download and utilize the updated server-list.

 Any FoF dedicated server operator whose server is not already listed, is welcome to contact me (Weasel.SteamID.155@gMail.com, or on Discord) to potentially get added.
 I will manually validate the server IP submissions, to ensure they are not "problematic" (as noted above).
 Please be sure to include your SteamID, so I know who the server is operated by - who is effectively responsible for it.